 And so in that sense, that was a national security.

-All right, as we continue, David Schoen, attorney, Danielle McLaughlin attorney.
+All right, as we continue, David Schoen, attorney, Danielle McLaughlin, attorney.

-Well, let me say this in we respectfully disagree, I suppose.
+Well, let me say this.

 In every other case I have seen, and I've had clients charged with destroying emails.

-Clients who misplace emails, inadvertently uh destroy them, are charged with the intent to destroy those emails, to obstruct justice, etc.
+Clients who misplace emails, inadvertently destroy them, are charged with the intent to destroy those emails, to obstruct justice, etc.

-Well, Hillary Clinton did and her team.
+What Hillary Clinton did and her team.

-Well, slow down a second.
+Oh, slow down a second.

-Well, are we required to say I don't save emails, do you?
+I don't save emails, do you?

 Well, it depends on the situation.